samuelandersoncodes/kidomart/README.md

     * This provides an image in the tabs header to allow the user to easily identify the website if they have multiple tabs opened.

 ![Favicon](static/favicon.ico/favicon.ico)

+### Features Left To Implement

+- In a future release I would like to implement the address field with the use of django's AddressField.
+This will make it easier for users to input their addresses.
+- I will also want to provide a variety of payment methods like paypal for user's payment convenience.